Jødekager

 Jødekager (lit.
-'Jewish cakes') are popular cookies of Danish Jewish origin.
+'Jewish cookies') are popular cookies of Danish Jewish origin.
 They consist of a soft butter cookie base which is topped with cinnamon sugar and occasionally chopped almonds.

-Early versions of the recipe originated in the Danish Jewish community in Denmark starting in the 18th century, though the current version dates to 19th century.
+Early versions of the recipe originated in the Danish Jewish community starting in the 18th century, though the current version dates from the 19th century.
 They are commonly eaten during Christmas in Denmark.'

 Origins

 Jødekager have Sephardi origins from Iberian Jews who resettled in the Netherlands after the Spanish Inquisition.
 In the Encyclopedia of Jewish Food, Gil Marks writes that "these Spanish and Portuguese Jews merged their Moorish-influenced Iberian fare with the local Scandinavian cuisine."
 Due to wide availability, butter was used instead of olive oil.
 Variations on Jewish butter cookies (Joodse boterkoeke) eventually spread to Denmark and elsewhere in Scandinavia, as well as England and Germany.
 By the 16th century, Jewish bakeries in Copenhagen were producing a local version of butter cookies topped with nuts and cinnamon.
 Because butter cookies were a Christmas tradition for Danish Christians, Jewish butter cookies became a popular Christmas dessert.